adityaranade/personal-blog/content/authors/admin/_index.md

 #email: ""
 ---

 I am a PhD student studying Statistics at Iowa State University.
-I like analyzing data and here I am combine my love for Statistics and Sports to try my hand at sports analytics.
+I like analyzing data and here I combine my love for Statistics and Sports to try my hand at sports analytics.
 I am always looking to improve so suggestions are always welcome.